[Skip to Content]

 • eat very little on purpose.
 This leads to a very low body weight.

-• have an intense fear of weight gain.
-They fear looking fat.
+• have an intense fear of weight gain

 • do things to make up make up for overeating.
 They may make themselves throw up on purpose after they overeat.
-This is called purging.
 To prevent weight gain they may use laxatives, diuretics, weight loss pills, fast, or exercise a lot.

 • judge themselves based on body shape and weight